 Navigating the North Atlantic Ocean in December could be challenging, characterised by bitter cold and stormy conditions.
 Despite the efforts of the staff and crew to ensure passenger comfort, the Christmas crossings might not have been as idyllic as one might envision, with a likelihood of some passengers experiencing seasickness in their cabins.

-On the flip side, the interior of the ship would have provided a haven of coziness and warmth amid the freezing temperatures outside.
+On the flip side, the interior of the ship would have provided a haven of cosiness and warmth amid the freezing temperatures outside.
 Imagining the contrast, it becomes apparent that observing the weather from the comfort of the ship's interior could have been a uniquely pleasant experience.

 The presence of snowfall would likely render the outside decks impractical for passenger use.
 However, this did not preclude the possibility of hosting onboard snow-related activities, such as snowman building competitions and other wintry games, adding a touch of festive cheer to the seafaring journey despite the challenging conditions.